mohamed-bengana/Sql-Data-Analysis-Project/README.md

 # Sql-Data-Analysis-Project

- Built entirely with SQL, this project covers the full process of exploring, cleaning, transforming, and aggregating sales data.
-It delivers a single SQL view with organized metrics, showcasing my expertise in SQL and turning raw data into actionable business insights.
+This project was developed entirely using SQL, demonstrating my ability to manage the complete data analysis process from start to finish.

+I used SQL to explore, clean, and prepare the sales dataset — ensuring accuracy, consistency, and reliability.
+I then applied advanced SQL techniques to transform and aggregate the data, creating a well-structured SQL view that consolidates all the essential metrics in one place.

+The project reflects my strong expertise in SQL and my ability to turn raw business data into clear, organized, and actionable insights — skills that can be applied to real-world company data for better decision-making.